Fajriocta/DS-on-Marketing_campaign/README.md

 # EDA-Marketing_campaign
-In this section, i'm tyrng to do Exploratory Data Analysis in python. with Boost the profit of a marketing campaign
+In this section, i'm trying to do Exploratory Data Analysis in python. with Boost the profit of a marketing campaign

 # Technical
 programming language = python. ver 3.9.7